AliMMSadeghi/AliMMSadeghi/README.md

 🚀 Ali M. Sadeghi | Ph.D.
 Student @ Virginia Tech | Robotics & Autonomous Systems

 Passionate about robotics, control, and data-driven algorithms.
 Developed advanced MPC and learning-based controllers for agile locomotion and manipulation.
-My experience spans autonomous vehicles and vehicle dynamics at CNH Industrial.
 Skilled in C++, MATLAB, Python, ROS, and RaiSim.
 - 🔭 I’m currently working on the Loco-manipulation of legged robots.
 - ⚡ Fun fact: I love to play 🏓 because it helps my mind solve perception, control, and decision-making problems in the twinkling of an eye!